Scientist

 Occupations that align with The Scientist’s career path conduct research aimed at improving overall human health.
 They often use clinical trials and other investigative methods to research their findings.

-• Medical laboratory scientists perform complex tests on patient samples to find data that plays an important role in identifying and treating cancerimport heart disease, diabetes, and other medical conditions.
+- Medical laboratory scientists perform complex tests on patient samples to find data that plays an important role in identifying and treating cancer heart disease, diabetes, and other medical conditions.

-• Clinical pharmacologist research new drug therapies for health problems such as seizure disorders and Alzheimer’s disease.
+- Clinical pharmacologists research new drug therapies for health problems such as seizure disorders and Alzheimer’s disease.

 In employment of medical scientists over the next decade